Klegy/CSharpWriter/README.md

 ## What is CSharpWriter
  CSharpWriter(short name CSWriter) is a new RTF style document process engine without RichTextBox control. it is more powerfull than RichTextBox.We holpe it can replace OpenOffice in .NET World.It support :
-<br />1.RTF style document content. like text color,back color,font.
+1. RTF style document content. like text color,back color,font.
-<br />2.DOM,you can create document in memory without create GUI control. so CSWriter can used in console /asp.net application.
+2. DOM,you can create document in memory without create GUI control. so CSWriter can used in console /asp.net application.
-<br />3.Independent.
+3. Independent.
 CSWriter is independent to other components. it draw all content and gui using system.drawing.graphics. handle mouse and keyboard events by itself. you can use it without technology limited.
-<br />4.Easy to use. you can place a control on your winform. it provide thousands OOP APIs.
+4. Easy to use. you can place a control on your winform. it provide thousands OOP APIs.
-<br />5.Lite weight control.
+5. Lite weight control.
 CSWriter is implemented from System.Windows.Forms.UserControl. it run in application UI thread, use less memory , You can catch any unhandled exception.
-<br />6.Support XML format. the result file is more easy to parse then RTF format. use DOM,you can create you owner file format.
+6. Support XML format. the result file is more easy to parse then RTF format. use DOM,you can create you owner file format.
-<br />7.CSWriter is developing.If you have any idea about CSWriter ,you can write to [28348092@qq.com] or [yyf9989@hotmail.com] , or visit site[https://github.com/dcsoft-yyf/CSharpWriter].
+7. CSWriter is developing.If you have any idea about CSWriter ,you can write to [28348092@qq.com] or [yyf9989@hotmail.com] , or visit site[https://github.com/dcsoft-yyf/CSharpWriter].

 ## How to use CSharpWriter in WinForm.NET
  Just like others winform control.you can use CSWriter easy. in VS.NET IDE,open winform designer,at toolbox left side,choose "choose items..." . and select file DCSoft.CSharpWriter.dll ,than you can see CSWriterControl on toolbox,just like the following: